South Florida Federal Criminal Defense Attorney

 Equally distinguished in federal criminal defense

 Bruce entered private practice in 1998 and formed his own firm in 2010, earning numerous accolades as a criminal defense lawyer.
 He has been rated AV Preeminent by Martindale-Hubbell for over ten years, the highest rating for legal ability and ethics as evaluated by his peers.
 He has also been named to the tier one ranking of U.S. News and World Report’s Best Lawyer listings in the White-Collar and Non-White Collar Criminal Defense category.
-For four consecutive years, in 2016, 2017, 2018, and 2019 Bruce was named Lawyer of the Year in the area of Criminal and White-Collar Criminal Defense in Fort Lauderdale by Best Lawyers in America.
+In seven of the last eight years (2016 through 2019 and 2021 through 2023), Bruce was named Lawyer of the Year in the area of Criminal and White-Collar Criminal Defense in Fort Lauderdale by Best Lawyers in America.
 He was also named Lawyer of the Year for Criminal Defense and General Practice in Fort Lauderdale for 2021 by Best Lawyers in America.
 He was included by The National Trial Lawyers in the Top 100 Lawyers for Criminal Defense in 2016 and has been listed in Chambers USA, America’s Leading Lawyers for Business.
 He has been listed in Super Lawyers each year since 2010 and was recognized as a Lifetime Achiever in Marquis Who’s Who in America.
 Bruce is a fellow of the Litigation Counsel of America, the Trial Lawyer Honorary Society; the American Bar Association Foundation and; the Florida Bar Foundation.
 He is a Director and Life Member of the National Association of Criminal Defense Lawyers.

 A frequent author and speaker, Bruce has written and lectured extensively on numerous topics, including legal ethics and professionalism, and has been sought after as a speaker at legal conferences and symposia throughout the U.S. and abroad.
 Since 1987, he has taught at Emory University School of Law’s Trial Tactics program.
 He has also co-chaired the Criminal Justice Ethics Symposia co-sponsored by the ABA and the University of Miami Law School since 2002.